HumanSignal/label-studio/docs/source/guide/sdk.md

 tier: all
 order: 675
 meta_title: Label Studio Python SDK Tutorial
-meta_description: Tutorial documentation for the Label Studio Python SDK that covers how and why to use the SDK to easily include data labeling project creation and annotated task parsing in your data pipeline python scripts for data science and machine learning projects.
+meta_description: Tutorial documentation for the Label Studio Python SDK.
+How and why to use the SDK for data labeling project creation and annotated task parsing.
 ---

 You can use the Label Studio Python SDK to make annotating data a more integrated part of your data science and machine learning pipelines.
 This software development kit (SDK) lets you call the Label Studio API directly from scripts using predefined classes and methods.